emberjs/rfcs/text/0558-edition-detection.md

 ## How we teach this

-The official guides at `https://guides.emberjs.com/release/configuring-ember/` will be updated to include documentation of the new `pacakge.json` configuration and clearly explain what the edition flag is used for (warnings and blueprints).
+The official guides at `https://guides.emberjs.com/release/configuring-ember/` will be updated to include documentation of the new `package.json` configuration and clearly explain what the edition flag is used for (warnings and blueprints).

-This will will not be a difficult concept to teach to folks (most users won't care, and will get upgrade as part of a future `ember-cli` blueprint update).
+This will not be a difficult concept to teach to folks (most users won't care, and will get upgraded as part of a future `ember-cli` blueprint update).

 ## Drawbacks